probabilists/lampe/CONTRIBUTING.md

 ### Documentation

 The package's [documentation](https://francois-rozet.github.io/lampe) is automatically built by [Sphinx](https://www.sphinx-doc.org) using type hints and docstrings.
 All classes and functions accessible to the user should be documented with [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings.
 After installing the documentation dependencies (`sphinx` and `furo`), you can build it with

 ```
 cd sphinx
-sphinx-build -b html . ../docs
+bash build.sh
 ```

 ### Commits